Life Insurance without a Social Security Number

 Beneficiaries and Global Family Protection

-One of the most practical uses of non-SSN life insurance is protecting family members who may not live in the United States.
-Beneficiaries generally do not need to be U.S. citizens or residents.
-Policies can name family members living abroad, which makes life insurance a valuable tool for families with international ties, dual households, or long-term support needs across borders.
+One of the most practically significant uses of non-SSN life insurance is protecting family members who may not live in the United States.
+Beneficiaries generally do not need to be U.S. citizens or U.S. residents — policies can name family members living abroad, which makes individually owned life insurance a genuinely useful financial tool for families with international ties, dual households, or long-term support obligations across borders.
+The death benefit is paid to the named beneficiary regardless of their residency or citizenship status, subject to any specific carrier requirements or legal restrictions applicable to the policy and the beneficiary’s location.

 Common Mistakes That Trigger Delays or Denials